What Close Really Costs

 What the invoice doesn't show

-Close's Startup plan ($49/user/mo) includes only 3 Workflows.
-Professional ($99/user) adds 25 Workflows and call coaching.
-Enterprise ($139/user) is required for predictive dialing and custom objects.
-A 10-rep team on Professional costs $11,880/year.
+Close's Essentials plan ($35/user/mo, billed annually) covers basic outreach but includes no workflow automation.
+Growth ($99/user/mo) adds Workflows, Power Dialer, and AI Email Assistant.
+Scale ($139/user/mo) is required for predictive dialing and custom objects.
+A 10-rep team on Growth costs $11,880/year.

 Close lacks native marketing automation.
 Teams need separate tools for email sequences beyond sales outreach, lead scoring from marketing sources, and website visitor tracking — creating integration costs not reflected in CRM pricing.